port-labs/port-docs/docs/integrations/github/github-action.md

 </details>

-After creating the blueprint, you can add the following to your workflow `yml` file to make use of the GitHub Action:
+After creating the Blueprint, you can add the following to your workflow `yml` file to make use of the GitHub action:

 ```yaml showLineNumbers
 - uses: port-labs/port-github-action@v1